anandav/NSE-OptionChain-Importer/README.md

 #### *ToDo:*
 > * Scheduler download
 > * Store date to Database
-> * UI to Visivalize data using D3.js and Django for MVC
+> * UI to Visivalize data using D3.js and Django